Iraqis fret about security after U.S. withdrawal

 "I think the fighting between the political blocs will increase because the U.S. presence was a safety valve for security and political issues," said Muntadhir Abdel Wahab, 44, a Baghdad merchant.

-But some Iraqis applauded the decision by Obama and Iraqi Prime Minister Nuri al-Maliki and said the withdrawal of U.S. troops would help stabilise the country's fragile political situation and quell sectarian tensions.
+But some Iraqis applauded the decision by Obama and Iraqi Prime Minister Nuri al-Maliki and said the withdrawal of U.S. troops would help stabilize the country's fragile political situation and quell sectarian tensions.

 Many Iraqis still have memories of abuses committed by U.S. troops and contractors during the more violent years of Iraq's conflict.
 That made securing immunity tricky for Maliki.